top of page

 While online research is helpful, there's really no substitute for experiencing a campus in-person to get the full vibe.
 If you can, try to visit your top choices again and even sit in on a class or two in your intended major area.
 It's the best way to get a true sense of the learning environment.
 Are classes super-sized lectures or more seminar-style discussions?
 How available and approachable do the professors seem?

-Pay close attention as you're walking around too.
+Pay close attention as you're walking around, too.
 Get a feel for the student body - do they seem supportive and collaborative, or is there an intense, overly competitive atmosphere?
 If possible, arrange to meet up with a current student who has a similar learning profile as you.
 They can give you some invaluable first-hand insight into the academic experience and resources.

 As you're exploring, keep picturing yourself there.
 Can you imagine being one of those students hanging out between classes?
 Do the facilities, classes, and overall vibe seem like a setting where you could thrive?
 Trust your gut on this one - you're looking for that energizing spark of "Yes, this could be my new home for the next few years!"